Skip to main content

 Treating depression

-Psychotherapy, prescription medication, or a combination of both are used to treat depression.
+Psychotherapy, prescription medication, or a combination of both may be used to treat depression.

-“There are also alternative or complementary therapy approaches, which have been found to be beneficial to mitigate the symptoms of depression,” says Yoon.
-“These include light therapy, vitamins or supplements, physical exercise, mindfulness-based meditation, and other creative expressive forms of therapy.”
+“There are also alternative or complementary therapy approaches, which have been found to be beneficial to mitigate the symptoms of depression,” Dr. Yoon says.
+“These include light therapy, vitamins or supplements, physical exercise, mindfulness-based meditation, and other creative, expressive forms of therapy.”

-• Of those who had a major depressive episode, adults aged 50 or older had the highest treatment rate for depression (78.9%).
-(Substance Abuse and Mental Health Services Association, 2018)
+• Of those who had a major depressive episode in 2022, adults ages 50 years and older had the highest treatment rate for depression (66.4%).
+(SAMHSA, 2023)

-• Women are twice as likely to take antidepressants than men.
-(American Psychological Association, 2017)
+• Women are about twice as likely to take antidepressants than men.
+(Centers for Disease Control and Prevention, 2020)

 RELATED: Depression treatment and medications